|

 Applied Projects

 I've always liked building things, the kind that require tools, teamwork, and learning by doing.
 From rockets at TerpRockets club to robotics and electronics projects at IIT Madras, I've dived into a wide range of engineering projects, getting my hands dirty.
-At IIT Madras, I was active in the Aero, Electronics, and Robotics clubs at the Centre for Innovation (CFI), and part of the hostel team for inter-hostel TechSoc cup — a big part of IITM's tech culture.
+At IIT Madras, I was an active member of Centre for Innovation (CFI), and part of the team for inter-hostel TechSoc cup — a big part of IITM's tech culture.

 Not all projects vanished after demo day; a few got documented, stuck around, and survived broken weblinks XD.
 You can find them below.